NikitaPozharskyi/CommandWorkflows.Infrastructure/README.md

             return Task.FromResult("ssd");
         }
     }
-As you can see we just implement the interface function and create Workflows variable which is needed for related workflows if they are existing.
+As you can see, we just implement the interface function and create workflows. variable that is needed for related workflows if they are existing.

-Then we can create workflows if this command should have some.
+Then we can create workflows if this command has any.
-The key relation is Command -> step by step workflows to execute.
+The key relation is command->step-by step workflows to execute.

-Workflows looks like this:
+Workflows look like this:

     public class TestWorkflow : IWorkflow
     {